Sunny-Qin-0314/Coborg-Platform/franka_ws/README.md

 These commands are relative to:\
 `Coborg-Platform/franka_ws`

-Run this script to catkin_make and pip install all dependencies by pasting this into :\
+Run this script to catkin_make and pip install all dependencies by pasting running this script:\
 `./franka_setup_1.sh`

 Once that completes you no longer need to make the environments and can run the robot using this script:\